takamido/PMGF/README.md

 The original and generated motions are compared using paired t-tests.
 Cohen’s d is calculated as the effect size, and the Holm–Bonferroni method is applied to correct for multiple comparisons.

 # Citations
-・Takamido, R., Suzuki, C., & Nakamoto, H. (2025).
+-Takamido, R., Suzuki, C., & Nakamoto, H. (2025).
 Personalized Motion Guidance Framework for Athlete-Centric Coaching. arXiv preprint arXiv:2510.10496.

 ## License and Contribution Guidelines